ohsik/write-here/README.md

 ###Todos..

+1. AJAX image upload still needs to be implemented or progress bar on submit
-1. Delete featured image does not work smoothly with AJAX (write-here-edit.php)
+2. Delete featured image does not work smoothly with AJAX (write-here-edit.php)
-2. Client side validation and disable submit button after submitting
+3. Client side validation and disable submit button after submitting
-2. AJAX image upload still needs to be implemented or progress bar on submit

 Please feel free to talk me for any comments or suggestions for this plug in o@ohsikpark.com

+###License
+License: GPL2